-Noting the report of the Secretary General on the situation in Cyprus contained in document OIC/35-CFM/2008/POL/SG-REPORTS;
+Noting the report of the Secretary General on the situation in Cyprus contained in document (OIC/CFM-36/2009/POL/SG/REP.);

 - 1. Reaffirms the full equality of the two parties in Cyprus as the principle enabling them to live side-by-side in security, peace and harmony without one having the ability to govern, exploit, oppress or threaten the other. - 2.
-Calls upon the international community to encourage the Greek Cypriot side to work for an early comprehensive solution of the Cyprus question on the basis of the UN Settlement Plan, where it was left off in 2004.
+Calls upon the international community to encourage the Greek Cypriot side to work constructively for an early comprehensive solution of the Cyprus issue on the basis of the established UN parameters culminated in the UN Settlement Plan of 2004. - 3.
+Repeats its call to the international community to take, without further delay, concrete steps to end the isolation of the Turkish Cypriot people in line with the call made by the UN Secretary General in his Report of 28 May 2004 and the assessments made by the UN Secretary General's following reports as well as the previous OIC resolutions.

-- 3. Repeats its call to the international community to take, without further delay, concrete steps to end the isolation of the Turkish Cypriot people in line with the call made by the UN Secretary General in his Report of 28 May 2004 and the assessments made in the UN Secretary General's reports of 4 June 2007 (S/2007/328) and 3 December 2007 (S/2007/699) as well as the previous OIC resolutions. - 4.
-Calls upon the Member States to strengthen effective solidarity with the Turkish Muslim people of Cyprus, closely associating with them, and with a view to helping them materially and politically to overcome the inhuman isolation which has been imposed upon them, to increase and expand their relations in all fields. - 5.
+- 4. Calls upon the Member States to strengthen effective solidarity with the Turkish Muslim people of Cyprus, closely associating with them, and with a view to helping them materially and politically to overcome the inhuman isolation which has been imposed upon them, to increase and expand their relations in all fields. - 5.
 Invites the Member States in this framework: - to exchange business delegations with the Turkish Cypriot side with a view to exploring the opportunities of economic cooperation, investment in the areas such as direct transport, tourism, information; - to develop cultural relations and sports contacts with the Turkish Cypriot people; - to encourage cooperation with the Turkish Cypriot universities, including the exchanges of students and academicians. - 6.
 Strongly encourages Member States to exchange high level visits with the Turkish Cypriot side. - 7.
-Reaffirms its previous decisions to support until the Cyprus problem is solved, the rightful claim of the Turkish Muslim people of Cyprus, for the right to be heard in all international fora where the Cyprus problem comes up for discussion, on the basis of equality of the two parties in Cyprus. - 8.
+Reaffirms its previous decisions to support, until the Cyprus problem is solved, the rightful claim of the Turkish Muslim people of Cyprus, for the right to be heard in all international fora where the Cyprus problem comes up for discussion, on the basis of equality of the two parties in Cyprus. - 8.
 Requests the Secretary General to secure the continuation of the necessary contacts with the Islamic Development Bank with a view to seek ways and means of the latter's assistance for the development projects of the Turkish Cypriot side. - 9.
-Decides to hold the Forum entitled "Tourism in the Islamic World" in the Turkish Cypriot State from 27 to 29 October 2008. - 10.
-Acknowledges the desire of the Turkish Cypriot people to travel freely to the OIC Member Countries.

-- 11. Decides to remain seized of the request of the Turkish Cypriot side for full membership of the OIC. - 12.
-Urges the Member States to inform the Secretariat of the action taken regarding the implementation of its previous resolutions and particularly Resolutions No.2/31-P, No.6/34-P and No. 3/11-P (IS). - 13.
-Requests the Secretary General to take all necessary measures for the implementation of this resolution, make further recommendations as appropriate and to report thereon to the Thirty-sixth Session of the Council of Foreign Ministers.
+Acknowledges the desire of the Turkish Cypriot people to travel freely to the OIC Member Countries. - 10.
+Decides to remain seized of the request of the Turkish Cypriot side for full membership of the OIC. - 11.
+Urges the Member States to inform the Secretariat of the action taken regarding the implementation of its previous resolutions and particularly Resolutions No.2/31-P, No.6/34-P, No. 5/35-P and No. 3/11-P (IS). - 12.
+Requests the Secretary General to take all necessary measures for the implementation of this resolution, make further recommendations as appropriate and to report thereon to the Thirty-seventh Session of the Council of Foreign Ministers.